 Your lawyer and surrogacy specialist will help you determine what course of action you need to take, but here are some ways you might establish your parentage:

-Stepparent Adoption: In many cases, one biological parent will be able to name themselves on the birth certificate as the biological mother or father.
+- Stepparent Adoption: In many cases, one biological parent will be able to name themselves on the birth certificate as the biological mother or father.
 Therefore, if you’re married, the other partner can complete a stepparent adoption after birth.
-These adoptions are typically used in cases involving a married male same-sex couple or heterosexual couple.
+These adoptions are typically used in cases involving a married male same-sex couple or heterosexual couple using an egg or sperm donor.

-When it comes to pre-birth orders in surrogacy, your post-birth adoption may be slightly different than an adoption by non-biologically related parents.
+When it comes to establishing parentage in surrogacy, your post-birth adoption may be slightly different from an adoption by non-biologically related parents.
 Certain requirements, like the home study and post-placement assessment, may be waived because of your established relationship with your child.
 As always, it’s important to speak with your lawyer about your own situation and the state laws you have to follow with these processes.

 American Surrogacy will also be with you every step of the way as you discover what parentage orders may be necessary for your surrogacy, and we can work with your lawyer to make those happen.

-No matter what the laws on establishing parentage in surrogacy are like in your state, you can be assured that American Surrogacy will work tirelessly with your surrogacy lawyer to protect your rights as the legal parents of your child.
-It’s critically important for you to have an understanding of the surrogacy process and laws involved so, to learn more or begin your surrogacy journey, contact us today.
+No matter what the laws on establishing parentage in surrogacy are like in your state, you can be assured that American Surrogacy will work tirelessly with your surrogacy lawyer to protect your rights as the legal parents of your child and secure a parental order.
+Surrogacy has a number of complex processes and laws, and it’s critically important for you to have an understanding of what’s involved.
+To learn more or begin your surrogacy journey, contact us today.